 Wah effects aim to achieve the same spectral glide as the human voice saying “wah” forward and backward.
 The modulation of the EQ peak caused by the effect is designed to resemble the movement of formants in the natural response of the human voice.

-Unlike the envelope filter effect which detects and utilizes the envelope of the input signal, the wah effect relies on an expression control to sweep its EQ resonance peak(s).
+Unlike the envelope filter effect, which detects and utilizes the input signal's envelope, the wah effect relies on an expression control to sweep its EQ resonance peak(s).

 The movement of a wah effect can be visualized with the following image: